Why Diversity Should Matter to You

 Campus is Higher Than Average in Ethnic Diversity

-Ethnically-diverse college campuses offer students the ability to study and learn with with undergraduates from racial and ethnic groups that are different from their own.
+Ethnically-diverse college campuses offer students the ability to study and collaborate with undergraduates from racial and ethnic groups that are different from their own.

 Explore Ethnic Diversity at Armstrong State University

-If available, the chart below also explores ethnic diversity among the faculty at Armstrong State University.
+If available, the chart below will display ethnic diversity among the undergraduate students at Armstrong State University.

 Explore Male/Female Diversity at Armstrong State University

-If available, the chart below will include the male to female percentage among Armstrong State University's faculty, as well as students.
+If available, the chart below will include the male to female percentage among Armstrong State University's undergraduate students.

 Over 90% of the students attending Armstrong State University come from within Georgia.
-This means Armstrong State University is below average in geographic diversity with a ranking of #1,722.
+This puts Armstrong State University's level of geographic diversity on par with the national average and gives it a national geographic diversity ranking of #1,314.

 Explore Nationwide Geographic Diversity